 Throughout the year, trips may be made to places of interest that add an educational benefit to the children.
 A notice will be posted in advance of the excursion informing you of the destination, time and date.
-If a parent is uncomfortable with their child attending an off-site trip, they may withdraw their child from the break program at least 72 hours before the program date and credit may be applied.

 What is a Typical Day?